aicell-lab/aria-agents/README.md

 ### Running the chatbot

 Use the following configuration to start the chatbot locally.
-For VSCode, save it as `aria-agents/.vscode/launch.json`, then select it as a debug configuration for `aria-agents/aria_agents/__main__.py`.
+For VSCode, save it as `aria-agents/.vscode/launch.json`.
 Fill in `<JWT_SECRET>` with your JWT secret and `<API_KEY>` with your OpenAI API key.
-If you do not have a JWT secret, go to [Generate a new JWT secret](#generate-a-new-jwt-secret) for instructions on how to get one.
+If you do not have a JWT secret, any number will do.
 If you do not have an OpenAI API key, go to [Get a new OpenAI API key](#get-a-new-openai-api-key).
+To run the configuration in VSCode, select it as a debug configuration under "Run and debug" and run.

 ```
 {